 - Choose healthier fats.
 A healthy diet includes some fat, but there's a limit.
 In a heart-healthy diet, between 25 and 35 percent of your total daily calories can come from fat — but saturated fat should account for less than 7 percent of your total daily calories.
-Avoid foods that contain saturated and trans fats, which raise LDL cholesterol and damage your blood vessels.
+Avoid foods that contain trans fats, which raise LDL cholesterol and damage your blood vessels.

 - Drink alcohol only in moderation.